renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/misconfiguration/policy/exceptions.md

 # Exceptions
 Exceptions let you specify cases where you allow policy violations.
-Trivy supports two types of exceptions.
+Vul supports two types of exceptions.

 !!! info
     Exceptions can be applied to built-in policies as well as custom policies.